 In order to reach the hill of the Swayambhunath Stupa, there are two access points.
 One of them is a roadway around the hill and the last one is the stairway.
 This stair is too long with 365 steps that go through the green forest.

-Besides, the top of this site is considered the vantage point for looking at the beautiful views of the Kathmandu valley.
+Besides, the top of this site is considered the vantage point for looking at the beautiful views of the Kathmandu Valley.
 It is the place where the ability of peace and harmony can be developed.
 Besides, this site is the topmost pride of Kathmandu.

 Once upon a time, there was a lotus which is bloomed in the middle of the lake and spread across the Kathmandu Valley.
 Later on, it is named as the Swayambhu.
 This is a typical legend behind the creation of the Swayambhunath Stupa.